Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + E. Perform the tasks of the Chapter President in his absence.

-+ F. Attend monthly meetings with the chapter advisor.
++ F. Attend monthly meetings with the Chapter Advisor.

 + G. Attend weekly Executive Board meetings.